splunk/public-o11y-docs/apm/span-tags/cmms.rst

 .. meta::
    :description: Learn how to generate a Monitoring MetricSet with a custom dimension.

 Generate Monitoring MetricSets (MMS) with custom dimensions to monitor your services in real time.
 Splunk APM provides a default set of MMS, but you can configure additional MMS using indexed span tags to create custom dimensions.
 You can use your MMS to create custom charts, dashboards, and detectors to keep track of what matters most to your team.
-See :ref:`pm-alert-visualize`.
+See :ref:`charts-dashboards-alerts`.

 To learn about the default MMS in Splunk APM, see :ref:`monitoring-metricsets`.